uxmohamed/cadie-legecy/README.md

 ## 📊 Analytics with PostHog

-Caddy includes PostHog analytics integration for both client-side and server-side tracking.
+Cadie includes PostHog analytics integration for both client-side and server-side tracking.
 All analytics data is sent to your own PostHog project.

 ### Setup